River Station: History

-First station (1876−1887)
+First station (1875−1883)

 The station was opened following the Southern Pacific's acquisition of the Los Angeles & San Pedro Railroad in 1873 and the railroad's construction of line linking San Francisco to Los Angeles.
-The first River Station was a wooden structure built in 1876.
+The first station utilizing the site was a wooden structure built in 1875, though passenger and logistical operations did not move here until June 1877.
 Transcontinental trains started serving the station in 1881.
-The two-story station had both women's and men's waiting rooms and later had a hotel and restaurants added to it.
-It was the arrival station of many migrants drawn during the land boom of the mid-1880s.
+The two-story building had both women's and men's waiting rooms and later had a hotel and restaurants added to it.
+The station was assigned the first telephone number in Los Angeles in 1882.